Carbon neutrality/climate change action

 Implementation of efficiency improvement work on heavy oil direct desulfurization equipment

-In May 2020, we carried out renovation work to improve the efficiency of the heavy oil direct desulfurization equipment (RH equipment) at Chiba Complex.
-This work is intended to comply with the low sulfur content regulations for marine fuel set by the IMO (International Maritime Organization).
+In May 2020, we carried out a modification work to improve the efficiency of the heavy oil direct desulfurization unit (RH unit) at Chiba Complex.
+This work is aimed at complying with the low sulfur content regulations for marine fuel set by the IMO (International Maritime Organization).

-Construction of high-efficiency naphtha cracking furnace (Tokuyama Complex)
+Construction of a highly efficient naphtha cracking furnace (Tokuyama Complex)

-Construction of high-efficiency naphtha cracking furnace (Tokuyama Complex)
+Construction of a highly efficient naphtha cracking furnace (Tokuyama Complex)

 A high-efficiency naphtha cracking furnace was newly installed in Tokuyama Complex and commercial operation began in February 2021.
 The high-efficiency naphtha cracking furnace increases the yield of ethylene and improves thermal efficiency by pyrolyzing naphtha in a short period of time.
 As a result, it is possible to achieve an energy saving effect of about 30% compared to ethylene production using a conventional cracking furnace, and contributes to a reduction of about 16,000 tons of CO₂ per year.
 Naphtha is a petroleum product that is pyrolysis via a cracking furnace and becomes the basic raw material for petrochemicals such as ethylene and propylene.

-Tokuyama Complex produces approximately 620,000 tons of ethylene annually using ethylene production equipment, mainly supplying it to the Shunan Complex (Shunan City, Yamaguchi Prefecture).
+Tokuyama Complex produces about 620,000 tons of ethylene per year using ethylene production equipment, mainly supplying it to the Shunan Complex (Shunan City, Yamaguchi Prefecture).
 This time, two old naphtha cracking furnaces in the ethylene production system were shut down and one high-efficiency naphtha cracking furnace was newly installed.

 Expanding the use of electricity derived from renewable energy

-Starting in fiscal 2020, we have decided to use CO₂-free electricity (3,732kW of contract power) provided by Idemitsu Green Power oil terminal terminals and other locations in Japan.
+Starting in fiscal 2020, we have decided to use CO2-free electricity (contract power of 3,732 kW) provided by Idemitsu Green Power Co., Ltd., a member of the Idemitsu Group, at 17 oil terminal and other locations in Japan.

 Supplying renewable energy to offshore oil fields